AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-06-01-github-pages-vs-netlify.md

 Netlify builds my site in 30 seconds, on average:

-{% include picture.html img="faster-deploys" ext="PNG" alt="Netlify deploys my site very quickly" %}
+{% include picture.html img="faster-deploys" ext="png" alt="Netlify deploys my site very quickly" %}

 With GitHub Pages, things are much slower, and you sometimes have to do a hard refresh to see the results.
 Their own documentation says you may have to wait up to 10 minutes to see the changes go live on your site (this is a worst-case scenario, though).